About responsive ads

 Have your ad ready to go—just about anywhere

 Responsive ads solve a big problem for display advertisers: the sheer number of ad sizes and types across the web.
 With responsive ads, you can create one ad that fits almost any ad space.

-Your responsive ad can transform into a native format that harmonizes with publishers’ sites.
-They can also be dynamic—you can use a feed to control which images or information shows with your ad.
+Your responsive ad can transform into a “native” format that harmonize with the lay out of a publisher’s sites.
+These units are also dynamic, which allows you to control the images or information which show with your ad using a feed.

 How they work

 To create responsive ads, all you need to do is enter assets such as headlines, images, and your landing page.
 When you launch your campaign with approved assets, AdWords automatically generate ads using those assets.
 AdSense makes use of responsive design to fit available ad space, save time on coding, and otherwise help your ad stand out.
 For instance, your ad may show both image and text in one website while the same ad in the same place may show as only an image on mobile.

 Responsive ads in campaigns that are attached to a feed are dynamic.
 Responsive ads show personalized content to customers from a feed you control and add to your campaign.
 Your ads show the new products, services, or promotions you update on your feed.
 If you add a feed to your campaign, your ads will show in both dynamic and static formats.
 Learn more about creating feeds for your responsive ads.

 Responsive ads are designed to work well across different sizes and styles when your images follow our specifications.